redbeard23/weekend-jquery-salary-calculator/README.md

 [Project Instructions](./INSTRUCTIONS.md),

 What needs to be completed?
-    - create input form with employee first name, last name, ID number, job title, annual salary
+    - create input form with employee first name, last name, ID number, job title, annual salary (done)
     - create a submit button
     - store the info to calculate monthly costs
     - appen info to DOM